 Music therapists prioritize client goals over session plans.

-In this case, Joe ditches his plan to talk about the weather and focuses on what support Gina needs in the moment.
+In this case, Joe ditches his plan to talk about the weather and focuses on what support Gina needs at the moment.
 Perhaps Gina has become tearful from remembering that her eldest son has died.
 Knowing that Gina used to sing “You Are My Sunshine” when her children were young, Joe might offer this song as support for her grieving.
 Rather than using this song as an assessment tool or a vehicle for a pleasant social interaction, Joe offers it as a validation for Gina’s emotions and as a way to honor her history as a mother and her love for her son.
 Either way, Joe does not force Gina into a cheery conversation.
 Today is not the day.

 This flexibility is central to the effectiveness of a music therapist.